royalrangersorg/mealscan/README.md

 ### Server component

-A sample php file has been included in /server that shows the type of response required for checking
+A sample php file has been included in /server that shows the type of response required for checking remote server for supporting multiple locations

 ### Settings File